saint Adelelme (San Lesmes)

 Jacques de saint Nectaire

-In addition to building the cloister of the church and the chapel of the abbots of the monastery of Chanteuges, to build the chapter and part of the cloister or the great refectory of La Chaise-Dieu, he did, among others, adorn the choir monastic tapestry representing the Bible, in April 1518, on the occasion of the feast of Saint Robert.
+In addition to building the cloister of the church and the chapel of the abbots of the monastery of Chanteuges, he had the chapter and part of the cloister or the large refectory of La Chaise-Dieu built, he did, among others, adorn the choir monastic tapestry representing the Bible, in April 1518, on the occasion of the feast of Saint Robert.
 This illustrated Bible helped the monks to meditate on the Word of God.
-Numbering 11 (formerly 18), the hangings are suspended above the stalls.
+11 in number (formerly 18), the hangings are suspended above the stalls.
 They wear the coat of arms of the abbot (five silver spindles on a blue background) and those of La Chaise-Dieu (red roses and golden lilies).
 Stretching 65 meters long and about 2 meters high, they come from Flanders.
 They escaped twice to destruction, in 1562 during the sack of the abbey by the Huguenot troops and the French Revolution, hidden under straw boots.
 Restored in 1973, they offer to their eyes their rich colors found.
+On May 23, 2013, all tapestries were taken down for cleaning and restoration.
+Since July 2019 they have been exhibited in a room dedicated to the site of an old chapel.
 The liberality of Jacques de Saint Nectaire to his religious and his monastery was quite remarkable.
 He ruled 27 years and died in 1518.

 Clément VI, a building pope

 Pierre Roger was born in Rosiers d’Egletons (diocese of Tulle) in 1292 of a family of minor nobility.
 At the age of 10, he became a novice at La Chaise-Dieu.
 Destined for monastic life, he is especially noted for his prodigious memory, his ease of expression and the correctness of his judgment.
-The abbot of La Chaise-Dieu sends him to study at the Sorbonne and he is a doctor of theology in 1323.
+The Abbé de La Chaise-Dieu sent him to study at the Sorbonne and he was made a doctor of theology in 1323.
 Ordained priest, he is illustrated by his oratorical skills.
 He was appointed headmaster at the Sorbonne and taught there until 1327.
 During this period he kept his Casadean connections, having the functions (and revenues) of the prior of Saint-Pantaleon (diocese of Limoges), then of Savigneux ( diocese of Lyon) and Saint-Baudil (diocese of Nîmes).

 In 1327, he left the University and began an episcopal career: Bishop of Arras, then of Sens, then Archbishop of Rouen, he was named Cardinal in 1338.
 At the same time, he held the positions of Minister of Justice and President of the Court of Auditors to King Philip VI of Valois.
 He was elected Pope in 1342 in Avignon under the name of Clement VI.
 His pontificate is marked by a theocratic conception of power.
 He was a sumptuous pope, as evidenced by the buildings of the Palais des Papes in Avignon and the Abbey Church of Saint-Robert La Chaise-Dieu.
 His friendship with the Emperor Charles IV allowed him to appease the relations between the Empire and the Church.
 He brought clear support to the King of France in his conflicts with the King of England and maintained in Avignon the seat of the Papacy, while acting as bishop of Rome.
 He died after a pontificate of 10 years and was buried at La Chaise-Dieu in April 1352.